• Recipes

 Leaving one inch of space between the contents and the top of the jar will ensure that the ferment does not bubble up into the airlock.

-Place pickle pebble in mouth of jar to weigh down contents.
-Assemble Kraut Source or Sterilock lid and screw onto the top of the jar.
-If using the Kraut Source lid fill the moat with stilled white vinegar.
+Assemble Kraut Source and screw onto the top of the jar.
+Fill the moat with distilled white vinegar.

 • Fermentation Time